TKO Group Holdings: Corporate governance

 The board of directors of TKO Group Holdings initially consisted of eleven members.
 On January 23, 2024, the TKO board of directors would be increased from eleven members to thirteen members.
 Following this, WWE underwent some changes, which included broadcast deals with different partners (including Netflix) and giving up ownership of Dwayne Johnson's trademarked name "The Rock" to Johnson, who would also join TKO's board of directors.
-The board of directors shrunk to twelve members on January 26, 2024 after board of directors member and Executive Chairman Vince McMahon resigned from TKO following sex trafficking and sexual assault allegations involving a former WWE employee.
+The board of directors shrank to twelve members on January 26, 2024 after board of directors member and Executive Chairman Vince McMahon resigned from TKO following sex trafficking and sexual assault allegations involving a former WWE employee.

-The board of directors of TKO Group Holdings currently consists of these twelve members: